Yard Ramp Specifications

 Securing Yard Ramp Undercarriage When Shipping

-The undercarriage system is tied to keep the wheels up close to the underside of the ramp so that the wheels do not move outward during transport.
+The undercarriage system is tied to keep the wheels up close to the underside of the ramp so that the wheels do not move outward during shipment on a flatbed trailer.
 It also assist in keeping the wheels tucked under when unloading and set up the ramp for use.
 To tie the undercarriage, simply cut a piece of tin wire or any reliable strap and wrap around one of the axle and hub then through the grating and tie a knot on the top side of the ramp.
 When unloading remove the strap or wire after the ramp unit is in its ready to use position.